ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 In addition to the above-mentioned generated file, this will generate a `test.bal` file in the default client generation.

 ### Generate with nillable types

-This is an optional flag in the OpenAPI to Ballerina command.
+>**Info:** This is an optional flag in the OpenAPI to Ballerina command.

 If your OpenAPI specification includes JSON schema properties that are not marked as **nullable:true**, they may be returned as null in some responses which will result in a JSON schema to Ballerina record data binding error.
 If you suspect this can happen for any property, it is safe to generate all data types in the generated record with Ballerina nil support by turning this flag on.

 ```bash
 $ bal openapi -i <openapi-contract> [-n |--nullable]
 ```